BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 ## Code Execution

 The [SuperCollider IDE](sec-scide) (SCIDE) is build for interaction.
-If you are familiar with the concept of Notebooks, for example Jupyter-Notebooks or Mathematica-Notebooks, you already know what I mean.
+If you are familiar with the concept of Notebooks, for example, Jupyter-Notebooks or Mathematica-Notebooks, you already know what I mean.
 The idea is that you can execute code while developing.
-Instead of writing a complete program you are constantly stimulated to run small code snippets.
+Instead of writing a complete program, you are constantly stimulated to run small code snippets.
-In live coding this is embraced even more but it is also good practice if you learn and explore SuperCollider in general.
+In live coding, this is embraced even more but it is also good practice if you learn and explore SuperCollider in general.

 ### Triggering the Evaluation